usds/website-content-editor/README.md

 ```
 img-src 'self' https: data: blob:;
 ```
 The `https:` allows images to be loaded from anywhere.
-This allows the
+This allows the service-worker to cache images from sites that are pasted into the WYSIWYG editor.

+The service worker transparently passes on all requests that are not images.

 ## Debugging